Roanoke Colony

-The Roanoke Colony (/ˈroʊ.ə.noʊk/ ROH-ə-nohk) were two attempts by Sir Walter Raleigh to found the first permanent English settlement in North America.
+The Roanoke Colony (/ˈroʊ.ə.noʊk/, ROH-ə-nohk) was the site of two attempts by Sir Walter Raleigh to found the first permanent English settlement in North America.
 The first colony was established at Roanoke Island in 1585 as a military outpost, and was evacuated in 1586.
-The more famous second colony, known as the Lost Colony, began when a new group of settlers under John White arrived on the island in 1587; a relief ship in 1590 found the colony mysteriously abandoned.
-The fate of the 112 to 121 colonists remains unknown.
+The more famous second colony, known as the Lost Colony, began when a new group of settlers under John White arrived on the island in 1587; a ship in 1590 found the colony abandoned.

 Roanoke Colony was founded by Governor Ralph Lane in 1585 on Roanoke Island in present-day Dare County, North Carolina.
 Poor relations with some of the local Native American tribes and a lack of supplies troubled Lane's colony.
 A resupply mission by Sir Richard Grenville was delayed, so Lane abandoned the colony and returned to England with Sir Francis Drake in 1586.
 Grenville arrived two weeks later and also returned home, leaving behind a small detachment to protect Raleigh's claim.
 A second expedition led by John White landed on the island in 1587.
 Sir Walter Raleigh had sent him to establish the "Cittie of Raleigh" on the Chesapeake Bay.

 During a stop to check on Grenville's men, ship's pilot Simon Fernandes forced White and his colonists to remain on Roanoke.
 White returned to England with Fernandes, intending to bring more supplies in 1588.
 The Anglo-Spanish War delayed his return to Roanoke until 1590, and he found the settlement fortified but abandoned.
 The word "CROATOAN" was found carved into the palisade, which White interpreted to mean that the colonists had relocated to Croatoan Island.
 Before he could follow this lead, rough seas and a lost anchor forced the mission to return to England.
 That attempt became known as the "Lost Colony".

-Speculation that the colonists had assimilated with nearby Indian tribes appears in writings as early as 1605.
-Investigations by the Jamestown colonists produced reports that the Roanoke settlers had been massacred, and there were stories of people with European features being seen in Indian villages, but no conclusive evidence was found.
+Speculation that the colonists had assimilated with nearby Native tribes appears in writings as early as 1605.
+Investigations by the Jamestown colonists produced reports that the Roanoke settlers had been massacred, and there were stories of people with European features being seen in Native villages, but no conclusive evidence was found.
 Interest in the matter fell until 1834, when George Bancroft published his account in A History of the United States.
 Bancroft's description of the colonists cast them as foundational figures in American culture, particularly White's infant granddaughter Virginia Dare, and it captured the public imagination.